 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

-Once you’re in Zakynthos, the best way of travelling around is by car.
-To ensure you get the cheapest option, organise your rental online – we paid 50€ for a car for 4 days, including insurance.
+Once you’re in Zakynthos, the best way of traveling around is by car.
+To ensure you get the cheapest option, organize your rental online – we paid 50€ for a car for 4 days, including insurance.